-Five NPPs are currently in operation in Switzerland.
-There are three research reactors and two central disposal facilities for radioactive waste.
-Disposal facilities for radioactive waste are situated in the surroundings of the NPPs too.
+Five NPPs at four sites are currently in operation in Switzerland (see Table 7).
+There are four research reactors and two central disposal facilities for radioactive waste.
+Disposal facilities for radioactive waste are situated in the vicinities of the NPPs.
+Switzerland's five NPPs have a total capacity of 3.3 GW, and an annual availability rate of approximately 90%.
+Figure 1 indicates the sites of the Swiss research reactors and NPPs.